Clarkson-Applied-Data-Science/Habibis_ML_Final/README.md

 <a name="desc"></a>
 # 1. Description
-In this study, we are interested in ginding a model to predict the house price using total land area, population density, house size, number of bedrooms and bathrooms in the different counties in the US.
-Specifically.
+In this study, we are interested in finding the best model to predict the house price using total land area, population density, house size, number of bedrooms and bathrooms in the different counties in the US.

 <a name="meth"></a>
 # 2. Method